AsadullahGalib007/Computer-Graphics/README.md

 # Computer-Graphics Python Codes
 ## Contents:
-Points are calculated first.
+Points are calculated at first.
 Then they are stored in the list.
-Finally they are drawn using the Python library.
+Finally they are drawn using matplotlib.pyplot Python library.
 - Line Drawing
   - DDA
   - Bresenham